kevinoh45TuD/pp5-clothes-website/README.md

 - VS Code was used to develop the code for this site.
 - GitHub was used for version control.
 [Github](https://github.com)
 - Balsamiq was used to create wireframes.
+- Openart.ai was used to create the initial background used for the home screen.
+[OpenArt](https://openart.ai/home)

 ## Testing

+Below will have an outline of the types of testing done to identify any bugs within the website.

 ### Manual Testing